ScottFeichter/node-essentials-scott/lessons/lesson1-node-intro.md

 ## **4.5 File System Access with Async Operations**

 As we've said, Node let's you access the file system.
 The functions you use are documented here: [https://nodejs.org/api/fs.html](https://nodejs.org/api/fs.html).
-The base functions of this package require callbacks
+The base functions of this package require callbacks:

 ```js
 const fs = require("fs");